mdazlaanzubair/Learn-MERN/Assignment 03/readme.md

 This assignment is an online Return On Investment (ROI) calculator based on user input.
 Keeping in view the current trend of crypto-trading this calculator is designed to calculate/predict profit or loss on the invested amount.
 However, it can be used to calculate any sort of investment in any market.

-Furthermore, there is a crypto-data API has been used to fetch lates updates of the crypto world in order to keep the user well informed.
+Furthermore, there is a crypto-data API has been used to fetch latest updates of the crypto world in order to keep the user well informed.

 This project is built with following technologies: